BIGJRA/BIGJRA.github.io/reborn.md

 You'll get the *Ruby Ring* and *Amethyst Pendant*!
 Sweet.

-There are also hidden *Ice Heal*, *Red Shard*, and *Revive* here.
-The room to the right contains nothing we can do for now however.
-If we head up, we can reach the next area to progress the story, however there are a few goodies here in Tanzan Mountain that we can now access.
+There are also hidden *Ice Heal*, *Red Shard*, and *Revive* in this room.
+Meeting Saphira allows us to access a few more goodies in Tanzan Mountain before we proceed through the door at the top.

-Make your way back to where the meteor base was and use the cave on the right to get to the Depths.
+Make your way back to the meteor base on the right side and follow the path.
 In this first room you can find 2 hidden *Green Shards*, *Burn Heal*, *Potion*, and *Clever Wing*.

-Enter the room at the bottom.
+Exit at the bottom left.
 This is the room where Steelix was tunneling previously.
-Going straight to the right, you'll find a *Metal Coat* - meaning you can now get your own!
+Going straight to the right, you'll find a *Metal Coat* - meaning you can now get your own Steelix!

-Head up and to the left.
+Head left, up, and left again.
 You'll see a new cave entrance here.
 Inside you'll find the *Thick Club* as well as some mining rocks.
-Back outside this room go up, you'll see an iron girder opening a path to a new room.
+Back outside this room, go up and walk across the iron girder, and enter the door to the next room.

 **Tanzan Depths (Across the Beam)**